 Blake Keeffe understands the value of calculated risks.
 Now a technician for Harley-Davidson, he was burned out after years working on cars.
 He was so excited about his new career direction that he showed up for his first class three weeks after his initial

 call with an admissions representative at Motorcycle Mechanics Institute in Phoenix, Arizona.

 “I sold everything I owned and drove down there the next week,” Keeffe said, who lived in Washington at the time.
 “It got a little nerve-racking as I was paying to go there out of my own pocket, so I tried to really take advantage.”

 Admitting you don’t know everything isn’t weakness.
 In fact, it’s a sign of strength and it can help you improve as a person and as a technician.

-Ted Foos, a UTI Norwood instructor and automotive technician with 20 years of experience loves it when his advanced students want to be pushed beyond their comfort zone.
+Ted Foos, a UTI instructor and automotive technician with 20 years of experience loves it when his advanced students want to be pushed beyond their comfort zone.
 He believes people who aren’t afraid to ask questions have better chance to succeed

 “The people who do better are the people who ask for more.”
 Foos said.
 “If someone wants to know more, I like to give them as much as I can.”

 One of the exciting things about being a technician is the variety of work.
 Sure, there are mundane tasks like oil changes, tire rotations, and cleaning your station.
 But each time you open a hood there’s a chance you’ll be faced with problems

 Austin Adair, a UTI automotive mechanic school graduate who works for Faulkner Auto Group,